erewok/simpleservantblog/README.md

 ## ToDo

-- Rewrite queries so the field ordering matches columns requested
+- Rewrite queries so the field ordering matches columns requested.
-- Separate list-view from detail-view
+- Implement routing and back button.
+- Fix syntax highlighting.
+- Implement series/series-index.
-- Make it possible to submit posts
+- Continue to work on styling.
-- Make posts render markdown
+- Begin working on dockerizing application
+- Nginx + Postgresql in docker-compose with shared volume for assets.
+- Write auto-loader for posts in docs/author when db is empty.
+- Work on deployment with CircleCI + docker + digitalocean